Nalaubu, Matainaqara, Drudru, Mateisuva applications rejected

 Article continues after advertisement

-Nadroga rep Rahul Naresh’s application to join to Ba has also been rejected.
+Nadroga rep Rahul Naresh’s application to join Ba has also been rejected.

 Meanwhile, some pending applications include Rewa’s Anish Khem to Suva, Nadi striker Rusiate Matarerega to Nadroga, Nasinu rep Epeli Saukuru for Nadroga and Labasa’s Antonio Tuivuna to Lautoka.